THE BRITISH ORTHOPAEDIC TRAUMA & ARTHROSCOPY ASSOCIATION

 B. Business Meetings

-1. A business meeting of Members shall be held at some time during each meeting of the Association to consider arrangements for subsequent meetings and matters of business raised by the executive or by members.
+1. A business meeting of members shall be held during each meeting of the association to consider arrangements for subsequent meetings and matters of business raised by the executive or by members.
 The executive committee will meet in person or via phone / skype as needed in the interim.
 There will usually be a face to face executive meeting at the BOA congress

-3. The business meetings are chaired by the president and in his absence the vice president or the secretary shall chair all Business meetings including the AGM.
+3. The business meetings are chaired by the president and in his absence the vice president or the secretary shall chair all meetings including the AGM

 a) The annual subscription shall be set at the AGM